Norost/nrfs/Specification/file_system.rst

     * Growing is slow, as it requires a full reallocation.
-      This may result in performance hiccups when growing an extremely large directory, though this is not expected to be a problem for all but the largest directories (billions of entries).
+      This may result in performance hiccups when growing an extremely large directory, though this is not expected to be a problem for all but the largest directories (millions of entries).

 Every directory begins with a variable-sized byte header.